-Some server storage I/O benchmark workload scripts (Part I)
+Server storage I/O performance benchmark workload scripts Part I

-This is part one of a two-part series of posts about using some common server storage I/O benchmark tools and workload scripts.
+This is part one of a two-part series of posts about Server storage I/O performance benchmark workload tools and scripts.
 View part II here which includes the workload scripts and where to view sample results.

 There are various tools and workloads for server I/O benchmark testing, validation and exercising different storage devices (or systems and appliances) such as Non-Volatile Memory (NVM) flash Solid State Devices (SSDs) or Hard Disk Drives (HDD) among others.

 For example, lets say you have an SSD such as an Intel 750 (here, here, and here) or some other vendors NVMe PCIe Add in Card (AiC) installed into a Microsoft Windows server and would like to see how it compares with expected results.
 The following scripts allow you to validate your system with those of others running the same workload, granted of course your mileage (performance) may vary.